 The labelizer playbook: tier your feed by margin, watch ROAS jump

 A jewelry brand was running 2,400 SKUs in one undifferentiated Shopping campaign.
 Their hero bestsellers got the same bid as their long-tail filler.
 One Target ROAS across the board.
 Seven days after tiering the feed, ROAS was up 38%.
-Here's exactly what they did.
+Here is exactly what they did.

 Why one campaign is a trap

 Most brands start Shopping with one campaign, one product group, one Target ROAS.
-It's fine at 50 SKUs.
+It is fine at 50 SKUs.
 It collapses at 2,000.

-The problem: Google bids on expected margin, but doesn't know your actual margin.
+The problem: Google bids on expected margin, but does not know your actual margin.
 It bids on expected conversion velocity, but not your actual velocity.
 Without labels, every SKU looks identical to the auction, and your budget flows to whatever converts fastest regardless of whether you make money on it.

 The three tiers that matter